ChrisAlderson/pop-api/README.md

   name,                                     // The name of the log file.
   logDir: join(...[__basedir, 'tmp']),      // The directory to store the logs in.
   pretty: true,                             // (Optional) Pretty output mode.
-  quiet: false                              // (Optonal) Quiet mode for no output.
+  quiet: false                              // (Optional) Quiet mode for no output.
 }
 PopApi.use(Logger, loggerOpts)

 logger.info('\logger\' will be a global object')
-// Other log leves you can use are:
+// Other log levels you can use are:
 //  - logger.debug()
 //  - logger.info()
 //  - logger.warn()